-The practice had policies and procedures in place for safeguarding adults and child protection.
+The practice did not have policies and procedures in place for safeguarding adults and child protection.
 The principal dentist was the safeguarding lead.
-The policy contained details of the local authority safeguarding teams, whom to contact in the event of any concerns and the team's contact details.

 All members of staff we spoke with were able to give us examples of the type of safeguarding incidents and concerns that would be reported.
-However, not all staff were aware of the procedure to be followed.
+However, staff were unaware of the procedure to be followed if they had to report these concerns.
 There had been no reported safeguarding incidents in the last 12 months.

-We reviewed the training records for seven members of staff.
-The practice did not have evidence of training in child protection for seven members of staff.
-We saw records of training in safeguarding adults for four members of staff.
-The practice did not have up to date records for other members of staff.
+We reviewed the training records for members of staff.
+The practice did not have evidence of training in child protection and safeguarding adults for all staff members.
 When asked staff told us this training had not been undertaken.

-The practice did not have a health and safety policy. .
-The practice did not follow guidelines issued by the British

-Endodontic Society in the use of rubber dams and did not have a rubber dam kit (A rubber dam is a thin, rectangular sheet, usually latex rubber, used in dentistry to isolate the operative site from the rest of the mouth and protect the airway.
+The practice did not have a health and safety policy.
+The practice did not follow guidelines issued by the British Endodontic Society in the use of rubber dams and did not have a rubber dam kit (A rubber dam is a thin, rectangular sheet, usually latex rubber, used in dentistry to isolate the operative site from the rest of the mouth and protect the airway.
 Rubber dams should be used when endodontic treatment is being provided.
 On the rare occasions when it is not possible to use rubber dam the reasons should be recorded in the patient's dental care records giving details as to how the patient's safety was assured).